finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

 <a id="isBusinessDateTime"></a>
 # **isBusinessDateTime**
-> IsBusinessDayResponse isBusinessDateTime(dateTime, scope, code, asAt)
+> IsBusinessDayResponse isBusinessDateTime(dateTime, scope, code).asAt(asAt).execute();

 [EARLY ACCESS] IsBusinessDateTime: Check whether a DateTime is a \&quot;Business DateTime\&quot;

-A Business DateTime is defined as a point in time that:      * Does not represent a day that overlaps with the calendars WeekendMask      * If the calendar is a \&quot;Holiday Calendar\&quot; Does not overlap with any dates in the calendar      * If the calendar is a \&quot;TradingHours Calendar\&quot; Does overlap with a date in the calendar                All dates specified must be UTC and the upper bound of a calendar is not inclusive   e.g. From: 2020-12-25-00-00-00        To: 2020-12-26-00-00-00  IsBusinessDay(2020-12-26-00-00-00) &#x3D;&#x3D; false
+A Business DateTime is defined as a point in time that:   generate justfile Does not represent a day that overlaps with the calendars WeekendMask   generate justfile If the calendar is a \&quot;Holiday Calendar\&quot; Does not overlap with any dates in the calendar   generate justfile If the calendar is a \&quot;TradingHours Calendar\&quot; Does overlap with a date in the calendar     All dates specified must be UTC and the upper bound of a calendar is not inclusive   e.g. From: 2020-12-25-00-00-00    To: 2020-12-26-00-00-00  IsBusinessDay(2020-12-26-00-00-00) &#x3D;&#x3D; false

 ### Example
 ```java